SarvarKh/ofn-wiki/Overview.md

 While food enterprises that prioritise fair, sustainable and healthy food are proliferating, many face significant barriers and transaction costs from administration and IT.

-The Open Food Web Foundation arose because there is a large amount of ‘reinventing the wheel’ in food projects that are often on very tight budgets to start with.
+The Open Food Foundation arose because there is a large amount of ‘reinventing the wheel’ in food projects that are often on very tight budgets to start with.
 We think this can do done better if we do it together.
 This first supported project aims to develop a very flexible system that can be used, adapted and connected to many other systems.

 ## How - Principles <a id="How"/>